n0rmz/ripple-dev-portal/API.md

 Sending a payment involves three steps:

-1. You need to create the payment object.
+1. You need to generate the payment object by doing using what is called a pathfind(preparing a payment).
 If the payment is to be made in a currency other than XRP, the Ripple system will identify the chain of trust, or ___path___, that connects the source and destination accounts; when creating the payment, the `ripple-rest` API will automatically find the set of possible paths for you.

 2. You can modify the payment object if necessary, and then ___submit___ it to the API for processing.
+It is recommended to submit the payment object generated directly to prevent any errors from occuring.

 3. Finally, you have to ___confirm___ that the payment has gone through by checking the payment's ___status___.
+This is because the payment submission is considered an asynchronous process, payments themselves can still fail even after they have been submitted successfully.

-Note that when you submit a payment for processing, you have to assign a unique `client resource ID` to that payment.
+Note that when you submit a payment for processing, you have to assign a unique `client resource identifier` to that payment.
 This is a string which uniquely identifies the payment, and ensures that you do not accidentally submit the same payment twice.
-You can also use the client resource ID to retrieve a payment once it has been submitted.
+You can also use the `client_resource_id` to retrieve a payment once it has been submitted.

 ### Transaction Types ###

 The Ripple protocol supports multiple types of transactions other than just payments.
 Transactions are considered to be any changes to the database made on behalf of a Ripple Address.
 Transactions are first constructed and then submitted to the network.
 After transaction processing, meta data is associated with the transaction which itemizes the resulting changes to the ledger.

-+ Payment: Payment transactions is an authorized transfer of balance from one address to another.
++ Payment: Payment transaction is an authorized transfer of balance from one address to another.

-+ Trustline: Trustline transactions is an authorized grant of trust between two addresses.
++ Trustline: Trustline transaction is an authorized grant of trust between two addresses.

++ Setting: Setting transaction is an authorized update of account flags under a Ripple Account.

 ## Getting Started ##